theodo/dojo-serverless/docs/session-1.md

 ```
 cd backend
 yarn
-serverless deploy
+yarn deploy
 ```

 That's it!
 Once your stack is deployed:

-- [ ] Go to [AWS Single Sign-On](https://theodo.awsapps.com/start/#/) and loggin to your account.
+- Go to [AWS Single Sign-On](https://theodo.awsapps.com/start/#/) and loggin to your account.
-- [ ] Go on [Cloudformation](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1) interface to check out the ressources that have been created
+- Go on [Cloudformation](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1) interface to check out the ressources that have been created
-- [ ] Go on [API Gateway](https://eu-west-1.console.aws.amazon.com/apigateway/home?region=eu-west-1) interface to check out your API and your routes.
+- Go on [API Gateway](https://eu-west-1.console.aws.amazon.com/apigateway/home?region=eu-west-1) interface to check out your API and your routes.
 Write down your API id !
-- [ ] Go on [AWS Lambda](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1) to check out your lambdas
+- Go on [AWS Lambda](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1) to check out your lambdas
-- [ ] If you call your ressource with the url returned by the command `https://{apiId}.execute-api.{region}.amazonaws.com/{stage}/hello`, you should get your response (you can find the region and the stage in your `serverless.yml`)!
+- If you call your ressource with the url returned by the command `https://{apiId}.execute-api.{region}.amazonaws.com/{stage}/hello`, you should get your response (you can find the region and the stage in your `serverless.ts`)!
-- [ ] Go on [AWS Cloudwatch](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1) to check out their execution logs (log stream tab)
+- Go on [AWS Cloudwatch](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1) to check out their execution logs (log stream tab)

 ### Now, it's your turn 💪